 Let me tell you about my first encounter with Joan.
 It was 6:00 A.M. on a Saturday in May and I was standing in line at a local YMCA, registering my children for upcoming summer programs.
-Next to me stood an unassuming, five foot tall, middleaged woman (as she later described herself) wearing no make-up, a T-shirt that should have been donated years ago, black Spandex, and with shuffled registration paperwork spilling from her arms.
+Next to me stood an unassuming, five-foot-tall, middle-aged woman (as she later described herself) wearing no makeup, a T-shirt that should have been donated years ago, and black Spandex, with shuffled registration paperwork spilling from her arms.
 Curious, I simply began by asking about her children and which programs she was registering them for.
 As she reciprocated and we got to know each other, I met a giant personality beneath this unpretentious exterior.

 Want to know what Joan does for a living?
-She orchestrates global events for some of the biggest multinational organizations, private conglomerates, industry associations, and nonprofit causes.
-Her broad sphere of influence extends beyond business contacts to include numerous policy makers and shrewd investors.
+She orchestrates global events for some of the biggest multinational organizations, private conglomerates, industry associations, and nonprofit causes-often in the 15,000-attendee range.
+Her broad sphere of influence extends beyond business leaders to include numerous policy makers and serial entrepreneurs.
 My question to you is: How many Joans are you walking by every day?
-How many prospective clients, suppliers, and investors are you choosing to ignore simply because you perceive the circumstances to be inopportune?
+How many prospective employees, clients, suppliers, worthy causes, and investors are you choosing to ignore simply because you perceive the circumstances to be inopportune?